1 in 4 Seniors Fall Each Year: Facts About Falling

 Exercise keeps strength up, improves balance, and maintains bone mass.
 It can also reduce the need for medication and can improve one’s overall mood.

-• Light the House: Night lights in crucial places will help with those late night visits to the loo.
+• Light Up the House: Night lights in crucial places will help with those late night visits to the loo.
 Light the hallways, the bathrooms and the bedroom to prevent falls in the dark.
 Using brighter and full spectrum lights will help to reduce any glare.

 • Wear Proper Shoes: They may not be the sexiest shoes, but orthopedic slip-resistant shoes are a valuable accessory.
 Secure footing is one of the best preventative measures to take to avoid falls.